muarshad01/Docker_and_Kubernetes/05_Docker_Compose_with_Multiple_Local_Containers.md

 * What is Docker Compose?
   - A tool that gets installed along with Docker
   - Separate CLI
-  - Used to start up multiple Docker containers at the same time and connect them in an automated way
+  - Used to start-up multiple Docker containers at the same time and connect them in an automated way
   - Automates some of the long-winded arguments we were passing to 'docker run'

 ```